 \section{Numerical results on the variation of Noise for the 2D ADE with constant coefficients using pointwise and accumulative observations}

-We observe on the figure \ref{fig:ExactsolSource} the random chosen measurements locations are not too close to the regions with high emission rate, but despite that, the variation of noise and the high-ill-posedness of our problem, we can deduce from the results in the figures \ref{sourceId}, \ref{ErrorAVG}, \ref{ErrorId} that in such a scenario the proposed PINNs approach can still exhibit good performances in identifying the location of high emission rate and recovering the solution of the .
+Despite the variation of noise, the high-ill-posedness of our problem and the measurement locations chosen not too close to emission sources, as shown on the figure \ref{fig:ExactsolSource}, we can deduce from the results in the figures \ref{sourceId}, \ref{ErrorAVG}, \ref{ErrorId} that in such scenario the proposed PINNs approach can still exhibit good performances in identifying the location of emission sources and recovering the solution of the ADE.